 Photo: University of Exeter

-One of the great things about working with trees – apart from being paid to look at these majestic organisms – is that there’s a lot we can still do while practising current social distancing requirements.
+One of the great things about working with trees – apart from being paid to look at these majestic organisms – is that there’s a lot we can still do while continuing to practise social distancing.

 For example, our founder Jeremy Peirce - never one to fear treading a solitary path - is busy progressing JPA's new contract for a full arboricultural survey at the University of Exeter.